hh1205hh/Solutions-to-the-Java-software-solutions-textbook/README.md

 # Java Textbook Programming Solutions

-This repository contains a large collection of Java programming exercises and projects, believed to be solutions for the textbook *"Java Software Solutions"* (likely by Lewis & Loftus).
+This repository contains a large collection of Java programming exercises and projects, believed to be solutions for the textbook *"Java Software Solutions"* Lewis & Loftus.
 The solutions are organized into packages by topic and cover a wide range of fundamental computer science concepts.

 The original problem descriptions can be found in the `Java Solusions/exercises.pdf` file.